monotone-studio/monotone/README.md

 index is kept in memory.
 Each cursor is doing merge join between partition file region and one (or two) in-memory storages.

 Write operations never require disk access and done in-memory (with optional use of WAL for persistency).
-After successful write data immediately available for further read without delay.
+After successful write, data immediately available for further read without delay.
+Write is done in batches and transactional (atomical).
+Batching is mostly necessary to increase performance when using WAL.

+Storage does not implement any kind of MVCC or Snapshot Isolation.
+This is done consciously to avoid problems with unavoidable necessity of the garbage collection (VACUUM).
+Locking is done per partition instead, which is more inline with the common usage patterns.
+It is possible to read and write to different partitions without blocking each other.
 Storage designed to work in multi-threaded applications.
-Locking is done per partition.
-It is possible to read and write to different partitions without blocking each other.

 Overall design follows ideas from Sophia and PostgreSQL (Timescale), addopted for IoT and sequential data storage/access patterns.